designstem/projects/packaging/index.md

 **Congratulations on creating your packaging!** Let's have a closer look!

-1. What was most difficult about designing it?
+1. What was most challenging about designing it?
 Where did you struggle?

 2. What did you learn about packaging design?
 Is there anything new that you didn't know yet?

-3. On a daily basis, we throw away cardboard packaging's or recycle them.
+3. On a daily basis, we throw away cardboard packaging or recycle them.
 This immensely increased throughout the last fifty years.
-But also plastic is being used massively for packaging.
+But also, plastic is being used massively for packaging.
 Can you imagine alternatives?
-Browse the internet to find new ideas on alternatives.
+Browse the internet to find new ideas on other options.

 <br>